kevmo/facebook-pixel-guide/README.md

   })();
   ````

-This method is called in the job listing information dialog controller is created when someone clicks the more information about the job button.
+This method is called in the job listing information dialog controller when someone clicks the more information button.

 ````
 (function() {